 Dogs pant when excited, hot, out of breath after exercise, or stressed.
 Panting due to stress often presents along with other signs of stress and anxiety.

-Intense emotions such as fear and anxiety can cause a dog to tremble and shake.
-Pain and illness can also cause trembling and shaking so it’s important to get your dog checked by a veterinarian if these symptoms persist after your dog calms down or is removed from a stressful situation.
+Intense emotions, such as fear and anxiety, can cause a dog to tremble and shake.
+Pain and illness can also cause trembling and shaking, so it’s important to get your dog checked by a veterinarian if these signs persist after your dog calms down or is removed from a stressful situation.

 7. Increased Vocalization

 It is normal for dogs to vocalize, but whining, howling, and barking may be intensified during periods of stress and anxiety.
 If your dog suddenly starts vocalizing more often, it’s important to rule out medical causes for their behavior before assuming stress is to blame.